Analgesics

 Lithium for COVID-19

-Lithium has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Lithium has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed lithium in detail.

 Motyl et al., SARS-CoV-2 Infection and Alpha-Synucleinopathies: Potential Links and Underlying Mechanisms, International Journal of Molecular Sciences, doi:10.3390/ijms252212079